 In some circumstances, it is necessary to lodge the claim at Court if an agreement cannot be reached with the Defendant.
 The decision to proceed to this stage will depend on the complexity of the case and the Defendant’s disputes within the matter.
 You should know, however, that simply registering a case with the Court does not mean it will always progress to Trial and attendance at Trial.
-There is a lengthy legal process to follow before the matter will reach Trial, and a compensation settlement can be agreed at any time throughout the claims process.
+There is a lengthy legal process to follow before the matter reaches Trial, and a compensation settlement can be agreed upon at any time throughout the claims process.

 How long will the claims process last?

 The amount of time taken to settle concussion injury claims varies greatly, depending on the case itself and the complexities within the case.
 However, we can request interim payments from the Defendant throughout the progress of the case.
-These are paid in advance of your settlement figure or the final amount, which will be agreed.
+These are paid in advance of your settlement figure or the final amount, which will be agreed upon.
 They are usually smaller payments and can be paid to cover the costs of your needs, such as rehabilitation costs.